felixoswald/weishaupt-ebus-reader/README.md

 # Weishaupt eBus Reader
-Read and decode messages from Weishaupt devices using ebus protocol
+This script reads and decodes messages from Weishaupt devices using ebus protocol.<br>
+They are processed and sent to ioBroker via MQTT.

 ## structure
 EBUS<br>